stephane-rbn/binbuddykorea-api/README.md

 ### Code conventions

-- Use [ruff](https://github.com/astral-sh/ruff) for code linting and formatting
+- Use [ruff](https://github.com/astral-sh/ruff) for code linting and formatting.
-- Optional: use a *static type checker* for Python like Microsoft's [Pyright](https://github.com/microsoft/pyright) (Visual Studio Code users are recommended to use [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance), an extension made by Microsoft and powered by Pyright.
-For others, feel free to look at this [installation guide](https://github.com/microsoft/pyright/blob/main/docs/installation.md))
+- Optional: use a *static type checker* for Python like Microsoft's [Pyright](https://github.com/microsoft/pyright).
+Visual Studio Code users are recommended to use [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance), an extension made by Microsoft and powered by Pyright.
+For others, feel free to look at this [installation guide](https://github.com/microsoft/pyright/blob/main/docs/installation.md).